IEEE host events along 2024 are:

 All tutorials qualify for credit towards IEEE TTTC certification under the TTEP program.
-Each tutorial requires a separate registration fee.
 Attendees of tutorials receive study material, handouts, breakfast and coffee breaks.
-The study material includes copies of the presentation and bibliographical material, and, when applicable, a relevant textbook (textbooks are provided to attendees who register at IEEE/CS member or non-member rates).

 Single click on the Tutorial name for reading the abstract and speakers' bio: